Gebrochene Rücken: Peter D. Verheyen Edelpappband-Style Quenta Rebind

 Top-edge dyed — sewn headband — Bradel case

 A Bradel binding is simply a type of German case-binding.
 It differs from a conventional case-binding in that the boards and spine stiffener are joined together by a piece of stiff paper before covering.
-It makes for a very sharp (tidy) finish to the case after covering; it's also quite a helpful starting technique for beginners.
+It makes for a very sharp (tidy) finish to the case after covering; it is also quite a helpful starting technique for beginners.

 Narrow leather strips to spine and fore-edges

 What defines this as a ‘millimetre’ binding is the use of small strips of (in this case) leather; the leather covers the spine with minimal encroachment onto the boards (enough to securely attach), and only covers (barely visible) the fore-edges of the boards.
-It's a technique that can be attempted with literally only scraps of leather to hand, previous project leftovers for example.
+It is a technique that can be attempted with literally only scraps of leather to hand, previous project leftovers for example.
 This binding also has a very pronounced groove, which aids with book opening.
 The leather was worked on wet.

 Paper covering and spine lettering complete

 Each letter on the spine was individually hand-tooled.
-I noted it as foil, but it's actually a kind of gold-leaf tape that I used, inherited from a retired bookbinder.
+I noted it as foil, but it is actually a kind of gold-leaf tape that I used, inherited from a retired bookbinder.
 The covering for the boards is a matter of personal choice; I used PAYHEMBURY hand-marbled paper, waxed and hand-burnished.
 The slipcase was unimaginatively matching.
 At this point I started making slipcases for most book projects.

 Slipcase